gp3r3z/contact-list/readme.md

 ### Step by Step Guide

-1. Add The extra input fields for `phone` and `emergency-contact` to the add Contact Form
+1. Add The extra input fields for `phone` and `emergency-contact` to the add Contact Form (done)
     - use type checkbox for Emergency Contact
     - Don't forget the name Attribute
-2. Handle the form submission
+2. Handle the form submission(done)
     - Prevent the page from reloading when submitting the form
     - Pull the form data to get a new contact and give that contact an id
     - Add the new contact to the contacts list
     - Reset the form
     - Save the contacts list
     - Draw the contacts list
-3. Handle Page Refresh
+3. Handle Page Refresh (done)
     - Load the contacts list
     - Draw the contacts list
-4. Show and Hide Form on button clicks
+4. Show and Hide Form on button clicks (done)